SSWConsulting/SSW.Rules.Content/rules/weekly-client-love/rule.md

     url: https://www.ssw.com.au/people/brady-stroud
   - title: Tom Iwainski
     url: https://www.ssw.com.au/people/thomas-iwainski
 related:
   - encourage-client-love
   - client-love-after-initial-meeting
   - value-of-existing-clients
 redirects:
   - do-you-build-the-client-relationship-by-completing-＂client-love＂-each-week-(aka-customer-love)
   - do-you-build-the-client-relationship-by-completing-client-love-each-week-(aka-customer-love)
   - do-you-build-the-client-relationship-by-completing-client-love-each-week-aka-customer-love
+created: 2010-07-16T06:45:19.000Z
+archivedreason: null
+guid: 00f4a48f-07be-4fbc-bc3c-db91e695b45b
 ---

 Being a good coder is not enough.
 There are multiple factors that can affect whether a project proceeds in a positive or a negative way.
 One factor that can have a significant impact on a project is the relationship between the developer and the client.
 This relationship is especially important if you want to be asked back to do more work.